EF

 • Business Requirement •

-Taking care of business needs and adapting interactions to effectively handle different use cases while addressing user pain points
+Adapting interaction to effectively handle different use cases while addressing user pain points

 VISUALIZATION OF THE SYSTEM